 Bachelor’s Degree Starting Salary

-According to 2017-2018 data from the U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in Middle Eastern semitic Languages was $24,900 per year.
-These stats come from the U.S. Department of Education.
+According to 2017-2018 data from the U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in Middle Eastern semitic languages made a median starting salary of $24,900 during the early years of their career.
 During this timeframe, most salaries fell between $24,900 (25th percentile) and $24,900 (75th percentile).

 Salaries According to BLS